-When the Union decided by the Council of Lyon (1274) was rejected by the population and by the Greek clergy, the Papacy considered that the only two efficient ways to follow were a new "crusade" against Constantinople and the total subordination, in all respects, of the Eastern Church.
-Therefore, the period of the Avignon Papacy was the time of the highest intransigence of the Catholic West towards the Orthodox East, as far as the imposition of religious Union is concerned2.
+When the Union decided by the Council of Lyon (1274) was rejected by the population and by the Greek clergy, the Papacy considered that the only two efficient paths to follow were a new "crusade" against Constantinople and the total subordination, in all respects, of the Eastern Church.
+Therefore, the period of the Avignon Papacy was the time of the greatest intransigence of the Catholic West towards the Orthodox East as far as the imposition of the religious Union is concerned.2

-We can't say here why the Greeks or other Orthodox peoples were not attracted to Catholicism during the 14th century.
-Some attempts and even some temporary successes existed, especially after 1354 (when the Turks secured for the first time a foothold in Europe), as a Christian reaction against the Ottoman danger.
-But we'll try to consider the particular case of the Romanians-the largest nation in South-Eastern Europe.
-For the Romanians, in comparison with the Greeks and the Slavs, some particular circumstances existed, which could have encouraged their Union with the Roman Catholic Church.
-First of all, their great majority was geografically situated within and around the Carpathian chain, i.e. exactly on the North-Western limit of the Orthodox area, where the Catholic influence was very strong.
-Secondly, the Romanians were of Roman origin and, at least some of them (their elite), were aware of this fact: they asserted their Latin heritage, they were proud of it and this reality was well known in Catholic circles3.
-In the third place, the Romanians' ancestors had become Christians ab antiquo (starting with the 2nd-3rd centuries) and the new faith was transmitted in Latin.
-The most important Christian terms in Romanian (Dumnezeu, biserică, cruce, creştin, cuminecătură, înger, păcat, rugăciune, Crăciun, Florii, Paști, Rusalii etc.) were inherited from Latin.
-That is why, the Romanians, as the sole important representatives of the Eastern Roman world, had a special place in this part of Europe.
+We can't say here why the Greeks or other Orthodox peoples were not attracted to Catholicism during the fourteenth century.
+Some attempts and even some temporary successes existed, especially after 1354 (when the Turks conquered a piece of land in Europe for the first time), as a Christian reaction against the Ottoman danger.
+But we will address the special case of the Romanians - the largest nation in Southeastern Europe.
+For the Romanians, in comparison with the Greeks and the Slavs, some narticular circumstances existed, which could have encouraged their union with the Roman Catholic Church.
+First of all, their great majority was geographically situated within and around the Carpathian chain, namely exactly on the North-Western limit of the Orthodox area, where the Catholic influence was very strong, Secondly, the Romanians were of Roman origin and, at least some of them (the elite), were aware of this fact: they asserted their Latin heritage, they were proud of that and this reality was well known in Catholic circles.3 In the third place, the Romanians' ancestors became Christians ab antiauo (starting in the second and third centuries) and the new faith was transmitted in Latin.
+The most important Christian terms in Romanian (Dumnezeu, biserică, cruce, crestin, cuminecătură, înger, păcat, rugăciune, Crăciun, Florii, Paști, Rusalii, etc.) were inherited from Latin.
+That is why the Romanians, as the sole important representative of the Eastern Roman world, had a special place in this part of Europe.

-Certainly, the question is: How was it possible that the Romanians - having such a Roman and Latin heritage - should have remained Orthodox, while neighboring Hungarians or Slavs (Poles, Czechs, Slovaks etc.) were Catholic?
-Concerning the 13th century, the right answer is given in an excellent recent book by Şerban Papacostea4.
-We'll try to outline a possible answer, using certain ideas of the same author, regarding the complex realities of the 14th century.
+Certainly, the question is: How was it possible that Romanians having such a Roman and Latin heritage - remained Orthodox while neighboring Hungarians and Slavs (Poles, Czechs, Slovaks, etc.) were Catholic?
+Concerning the thirteenth century, the correct answer is given in a recent and excellent book by Serban Papacostea.4 We'll try to outline a possible answer, using certain ideas of the same author, regarding the complex realities of the fourteenth century.